 Empowers decision-makers to improve health outcomes

-for communities they serve through cutting-edge AI, social drivers of health data, and geospatial analytics.
+for communities they serve through cutting-edge AI, drivers of health data, and geospatial analytics.

-Largest social drivers of health dataset with data on 335M+ people in the US
+Largest drivers of health dataset with data on 335M+ people in the US

-Insight-generating predictive models driven by AI to reveal actionable social, economic, health, and lifestyle insights
+Insight-generating predictive models driven by AI to reveal actionable economic, health, and lifestyle insights

 Reveal deep insights about